microsoft/FluidFramework/tools/bundle-size-tools/README.md

 ## Limitations

-- Bundle buddy currently only has APIs for working with Azure DevOps, additional work will have to be done to support other source control providers like GitHub.
+- Bundle-size-tools currently only has APIs for working with Azure DevOps.
+Additional work will have to be done to support other source control providers like GitHub.
+Other tools can be used in conjunction with bundle-size-tools to support hybrid environments.
-- Bundle buddy was designed to work with webpack, other bundlers are not supported at this time
+- Bundle-size-tools was designed to work with webpack; other bundlers are not supported.

-# How Bundle buddy works
+# How Bundle-size-tools works

-This section is meant to highlight some of the assumptions that bundle buddy makes and defines some of the pieces you'd have to set up for onboarding a new repository.
+This section highlights some of the assumptions that bundle-size-tools makes and defines the pieces required to onboard a new repository.

 ## Webpack stats files

-Bundle buddy uses [webpack stats files](https://webpack.js.org/configuration/stats/) as the foundation for bundle comparisons.
-To use Bundle buddy, your build pipeline is expected to produce webpack stats files.
+Bundle-size-tools uses [webpack stats files](https://webpack.js.org/configuration/stats/) as the foundation for bundle comparisons.
+To use bundle-size-tools, your build pipeline is expected to produce webpack stats files.
 Since webpack stats files tend to be very large, we recommend using the [@mixer/webpack-bundle-compare](https://github.com/mixer/webpack-bundle-compare) webpack plugin to generate the plugins in gzipped mspack format to reduce the size of the stats files on disk.

 Our recommended approach is to add this to the plugin section of your webpack configs that produce application bundles: